Introduction

 How data is storedon the serveron the client

-How data is exchangedclient to server (and server to client) via HTTP or Web Socketspeer to peer via WebRTC
+How data is exchangedclient to server via HTTP or Web Socketspeer to peer via WebRTC

 ECHO

 ECHO (The Eventually Consistent Hierarhical Object store) is a peer-to-peer graph database written in TypeScript.
-ECHO connects to other peers directly via WebRTCopen in new window, and continuously replicates writes with those peers using technologies based on CRDTsopen in new window.
-ECHO supports multiple concurrent writers collaborating on large objects, bodies of text, and other "custom data models".
-Peers going offline and returning to reconcile changes with the online swarm are also supported.
+ECHO connects to other peers directly via WebRTCopen in new window, and continuously replicates data with those peers using the Automergeopen in new window CRDTopen in new window.
+ECHO supports multiple concurrent writers collaborating on arbitrary objects and text.
+Clients may perform writes while offline, reconciling with the swarm when returning online.

 Learn more about ECHO.